tangentsoft/pidp8i/doc/os8pkg.md

    `build:` lines in the `.pspec` file.
 The assumption is that your current working directory is the top level of the build environment.

+ * conflicts -- Given a list of packages, reports on any files appearing in more than one package.
+The case of the same file landing on two different destination devices is covered by reporting the package, the destination device, and the filename, even if only the filename matches.

 The `auto.defs` scans `.../scripts/os8pkg` and runs the deps command on every `.pspec` file found there.
 This sets the stage to build every known package.